openservicebrokerapi/servicebroker/spec.md

 | 409 Conflict | MUST be returned if a Service Instance with the same id already exists but with different attributes. |
 | 422 Unprocessable Entity | MUST be returned if the Service Broker only supports asynchronous provisioning for the requested plan and the request did not include `?accepts_incomplete=true`.
 The response body MUST contain a response body containing error code `"AsyncRequired"` (see [Service Broker Errors](#service-broker-errors)).
 The error response MAY include a helpful error message in the `description` field such as `"This Service Plan requires client support for asynchronous service operations."`. |

-Responses with any other status code will be interpreted as a failure and a deprovision request MUST be sent to the Service Broker to prevent an orphan being created on the Service Broker.
+Responses with any other status code MUST be interpreted as a failure and a deprovision request MUST be sent to the Service Broker to prevent an orphan being created on the Service Broker.
 However, while the platform will attempt to send a deprovision request, Service Brokers MAY automatically delete